Juniper/nita-yaml-to-excel/README.md

 ```bash
 yaml2xls.py <yaml files> <excel spreadsheet name>
 ```
-This converts one or more yaml files to an excel spreadsheet, first create your spreadsheet.
+This converts one or more yaml files to an excel spreadsheet.

 ## Converting from Excel to YAML